-- c A prize list Reserved for Tyros does not count for the purpose of this rule - 719 Class O. One who is not Class X, Class A or Class T. - 720 A Match Rifle Tyro is one who: - a has never been Class X (TR); and - has never shot as a member of a GB representative F Class team; and - c has never, before the present Meeting, appeared in the top 20 places of the Hopton, or been in the top 10 in any other MR competition included in the Hopton.
+- A prize list Reserved for Tyros does not count for the purpose of c this rule - Class O. One who is not Class X, Class A or Class T. 719 - 720 A Match Rifle Tyro is one who: - has never been Class X (TR); and - has never shot as a member of a GB representative F Class team; h and - c has never, before the present Meeting, appeared in the top 20 places of the Hopton, or been in the top 10 in any other MR competition included in the Hopton.

-- 721 A Pistol Tyro is one who, before the present Meeting, has never been in the prize list in any competition included in the current entry forms in which the firearm is given as a pistol. - 722 Any change in classification shall take effect from 1 January following the Meeting (subject to Appendix XVI Para 6).
+- 721 A Pistol Tyro is one who, before the present Meeting, has never been in the prize list in any competition included in the current entry forms in which the firearm is given as a pistol. - 722 For CSR classifications see the CSR & PR Handbook Para B11.2 - 723 Any change in classification shall take effect from 1 January following the Meeting (subject to Appendix XVI Para 6).